Types of Support

 GRA support, from external, principal investigator (PI) driven funding, is given at the discretion of the PI (usually the student’s advisor).
 The Department’s philosophy regarding GRA support is that each individual advisor best knows how their research needs may be fulfilled, and therefore the PI has the freedom to award GRAs.

 Fellowships are awarded to students based on competitive processes specified by each Fellowship.
 The Department philosophy is to find the most qualified students to support with Fellowships.
+The UMBC Graduate School publishes a Graduate Assistant Handbook that can be very useful in understanding the responsibilities of these positions.

 Graduate Research Assistantships